RBS Libor admissions no knock-out punch for antitrust plaintiffs

-NEW YORK (Reuters) - Royal Bank of Scotland Group Plc’s (RBS.L) admission that its employees coordinated with a trader at another bank to manipulate benchmark interest rates is not necessarily the knock-out punch needed by plaintiffs who accuse the British-based bank of collusion.
+NEW YORK, Feb 7 (Reuters) - Royal Bank of Scotland Group Plc’s admission that its employees coordinated with a trader at another bank to manipulate benchmark interest rates is not necessarily the knock-out punch needed by plaintiffs who accuse the British-based bank of collusion.

 But that agreement would not be considered a final judgment and therefore could not be used as evidence the bank engaged in an antitrust conspiracy, some legal experts said.